 But what if you have a stir fry recipe that only calls for a pound of meat?
 Pop the extra chicken into the oven while you cook.
 You can turn it into a week of lunches, or add it to a quick pasta for dinner the following night.

 #6 Bake and Freeze

 Don’t let those moist and tender gluten-free muffins turn into hockey pucks on your kitchen counter.
 Freeze items like mini frittatas, protein bites, muffins and scones as soon as they’re cool.
 Double wrap them individually to avoid freezer burn.
 It’s also super easy to grab just one on your way to work in the morning (and a clever way to practice portion control).

 A scale is essential for FODMAPers, and even more so if weight loss is your goal.
 A kitchen scale lets you:

 - Accurately measure the serving size of fruit, veggies, nuts or any other food where monitoring portions is essential for keeping your belly happy.

 - Reduce the number of dirty dishes by eliminating measuring cups and extra bowls (this makes baking soooo much faster).

 - Weigh out your portions so you KNOW you’re sticking to your daily calorie budget.
 It’s a lot easier to follow a weight loss plan when you’re not just guessing.

 If you have an idea of how many calories you should be eating, but don’t know how to make this work in terms of real food, I can help you with that.

-Even with the tips above, it’s easier to commit to healthy cooking when you have a clear goal and the support and accountability to get you there.
-I have 2 one-on-one coaching spots available this month.
-Click here to grab yours!
+Even with the tips above, it’s easier to commit to healthy cooking when you have the expert guidance and accountability to get you there.
+Click here to explore 1-1 coaching!